Germantown, Tennessee: History

-Historical Sites
+Historical sites

 "Old Germantown" is centered around the railroad depot in downtown Germantown on Germantown Road.
 This was chosen as a central location by settlers in the late 19th century due to its high ground and central location.
 The depot was rebuilt in 1948 to replace the original structure from 1868.
 The depot is now home to the Germantown Train Museum.
 There are signs to commemorate historical sites and parks in "Old Germantown."

-Fort Germantown, located on Honey Tree Drive off of Poplar Pike is listed in the National Register of Historic Places.
+Fort Germantown, located on Honey Tree Drive off of Poplar Pike, is listed in the National Register of Historic Places.
 It was at this site that 250 Union Soldiers built their fortification from the ground in order to guard the Memphis and Charleston railroad during the Civil War.
-Now, there are replicas of Howitzer cannons to mark the fort.
+Now, there are replicas of howitzer cannons to mark the fort.

-The John Gray House, located in Municipal Park, built prior to 1851 is one of the oldest brick homes in Shelby County.
-Originally located in Eads, TN, it was moved to Germantown in 1989 to prevent demolition.
+The John Gray House, located in Municipal Park, is one of the oldest brick homes in Shelby County.
+Built prior to 1851, it was originally located in Eads, Tennessee, but was moved to Germantown in 1989 to prevent demolition.